M. 7 Nov 1689 Château-Richer

-Jean Mignault dit Labrie was born in about 1665 to Louis-Joseph Mignault and Jean Charron (or Chazou) in Saint-Germain-Laxis, France, not far from Paris.
-Some of this region was called Brie, and Jean acquired the suffix "dit Labrie" to identify his land of birth.
+When Jean Mignault dit LaBrie settled in New France, he used the river he lived on as a resource to make a living.
+He was born in about 1665 to Louis-Joseph Mignault and Jean Charron (or Chazou) in Saint-Germain-Laxis, France, not far from Paris.
+Some of this region was called Brie, and Jean acquired the suffix "dit LaBrie" to identify his land of birth.
 It is not known whether Jean had any siblings, but his parents died when he was young and he had little or no education.

 The place in France where Jean was from

-Jean first appeared in the records of Quebec when he married Marie-Xainte Boucher on November 7, 1689 in Château-Richer.
+Jean first appeared in the records of New France when he married Marie-Sainte Boucher on November 7, 1689 in Château-Richer.
 Why he migrated from France isn't known, but a witness to the marriage was an army surgeon, suggesting he may have been a soldier.
-The Boucher family was well-established in Quebec and Marie-Xainte's dowry included 30 livres and "a mother cow."
+The Boucher family was well-established in New France and Marie-Sainte's dowry included 30 livres and "a mother cow."
 The priest who performed the wedding was Charles-Amadour Martin, son of Quebec pioneer Abraham Martin.
-Jean and Marie-Xainte had 10 children born between 1690 and 1713.
+Jean and Marie-Sainte had 10 children born between 1690 and 1713.
 The Labries moved to a cabin built by Jean on land he was granted in the small settlement of Riviére-Ouelle "east of the river, at Pointe-aux-Iroquois."
 Jean had land measuring 4 arpents of frontage on the river and extended 42 arpents in depth.